HugoBlox/theme-academic-cv/content/author/admin/_index.md

 organizations = [ { name = "Machine Learning Section, Department of Computer Science, University of Copenhagen", url = "https://di.ku.dk/english/research/machine-learning" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "CopeNLU is a Natural Language Processing research group with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow pattern recognition.
+bio = "CopeNLU is a Natural Language Processing research group lead by Isabelle Augenstein with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow pattern recognition.
 We are affiliated with the Machine Learning Section at the Department of Computer Science, University of Copenhagen."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""